Blog / Science Laboratory / How to Design a School Laboratory

 This was particularly important in the conversion of a former catering kitchen at Derby High School.
 The space had to be completely reimagined: walls removed, flooring relaid, and services reconfigured to create a functional and efficient lab layout.

 4. Durability and value for money Materials must withstand heavy daily use.
+Careful material selection is paramount in laboratory environments, ensuring surfaces and fittings remain safe, durable, and capable of withstanding the rigours of daily use.
 Investing in long-lasting, chemical-resistant surfaces ensures your lab remains functional and cost-effective for years to come.
 At The Wilnecote School, for example, refurbished laboratories were fitted with Trespa worktops, providing a robust, long-term solution suited to a busy school environment.

 Kings Ed Bath Science Lab storage